 The turbulent heat fluxes (THF; sum of latent and sensible heat fluxes) and their differences with the validation data are shown in Fig. 10 (the snapshots are shown in the Appendix).
-It can be seen that all simulations have similar mean THF over the Red Sea compared with MERRA-2 (CPL: 119.4 W/m2; ATM.STA: 103.4 W/m2; ATM.DYN: 117.5 W/m2; MERRA-2: 115.6 W/m2).
-For the first two weeks, the mean THFs obtained in all simulations are overlapping in Fig. 10.
-This is because all simulations are initialized in the same way, and the SST in all simulations are similar in the first two weeks.
-After the second week, CPL has smaller error (bias: -1.8 W/m2; RMSE: 69.9 W/m2) compared with ATM.STA (bias: -25.7 W/m2; RMSE: 76.4 W/m2).
-This is because the SST is updated in CPL and is warmer compared with ATM.STA.
-When forced by a warmer in CPL are comparable with ATM.DYN during the 30-day run (bias: 1.9 W/m^2), showing that SKRIPS can capture the THFs over the Red Sea in the coupled simulation.
+It can be seen in Fig. 10 that both CPL and ATM.STA runs

-15 SST, the evaporation increases (also see the Appendix) and thus the latent heat fluxes increase.
-On the other hand, the THFs
+- 5 eapture the that all simulations have similar mean THF over the Red Sea compared with MERRA-2 (CPL: 119.4 W/m; ATM.DYN: 117.5 W/m; MERRA-2: 115.6 W/m).
+For the first two weeks, the mean THFs obtained in CPL and ATM.STA all simulations are overlapping in Fig. 10are overlapping and all simulations exhibit similar THF patterns because they.
+This is because all simulations are initialized in the same way, and the SST fields are similar (see the snapshots comparison in the Appendix) in all simulations are similar in the first two weeks.
+After the second week, the CPL run CPL has - 10 smaller error (bias: -1.8 W/m; RMSE: 69.9 W/m) compared with the ATM.STA run (bias: -25.7 W/m; RMSE: 76.4 W/m).
+This is because the SST is updated in the CPL run CPL and is warmer compared with ATM.STArun.
+When forced by a warmer SST, the evaporation increases (also see the Appendix) and thus the latent heat fluxes increases.
+On the other hand, the THFs in the CPL run CPL are comparable with the ATM.DYN run during the 30-day run (bias: 1.9 W/m), showing the that SKRIPS can capture the THFs over the Red Sea in the coupled simulation. - 15 The net downward heat fluxes (sum of latent heat, sensible heat, shortwave radiation fluxes, and longwave radiation fluxes THF and radiative flux) are shown in Fig. 11 (the snapshots are shown in the Appendix).
+Again, for the first two weeks, the heat fluxes obtained in CPL and ATM.STAruns are overlappingand all simulations exhibit similar heat flux patterns because they ATM.DYN and CPL are overlapping.
+This is because all simulations are initialized in the same way, and the SST in all simulations are similar in the SST fields are similar (see the snapshots comparison in the Appendix)first two weeks.
+After the second week, the CPL run\CPL has slightly smaller error (bias: 11.2 W/m; RMSE: 84.4 W/m) compared with the ATM.STA

 Figure 10.
-The turbulent heat fluxes out of the sea obtained in CPL, ATM.STA, and ATM.DYN in comparison with MERRA-2.
+The turbulent heat fluxes out of the sea obtained in CPLand, ATM.STAruns, and ATM.DYN in comparison with MERRA-2.
 The top panel shows the mean THF; the middle panel shows the mean bias; the bottom panel shows the RMSE.
-Only the hourly heat fluxes over the sea are shown .
+Only the hourly heat fluxes over the sea are shown to validate the coupled model.